 Effective September 29, 2018, we adopted the requirements of Accounting Standards Update ("ASU") 2014-09 and related amendments, Revenue from Contracts with Customers ("ASC 606"), which superseded all prior revenue recognition methods and industry-specific guidance.
-For additional information on our adoption of the new standard refer to the Recently Adopted Accounting Pronouncements section below.
+See "Recently Adopted Accounting Pronouncements" below.

 The Company's revenues are derived primarily from the sale of hardware and services.
-The Company recognizes its revenues net of any value added or sales tax and net of sales discounts.
+The Company recognizes its revenues net of any value-added or sales tax and net of sales discounts.

 The Company sells a high proportion of its X-ray products to a limited number of OEM customers.
 X-ray tubes, digital detectors and image-processing tools and security and inspection products are generally sold on a stand-alone basis.
+However, the

-However, the Company occasionally sells its digital detectors, X-ray tubes and imaging processing tools as a package that is optimized for digital X-ray imaging and sells its Linatron X-ray accelerators together with its imaging processing software and image detection products to OEM customers that incorporate them into their inspection systems.
+Company occasionally sells its digital detectors, X-ray tubes and imaging processing tools as a package that is optimized for digital X-ray imaging and sells its Linatron® X-ray accelerators together with its imaging processing software and image detection products to OEM customers that incorporate them into their inspection systems.
 Service contracts are often sold with certain security and inspection products and computer-aided detection products.